Sam-Ny/Portfolio_Website/README.md

 # Portfolio_Website
-This is a Portfolio website & for contribution in hacktoberfest.
+This is a Portfolio website made for contribution in hacktoberfest.